 Geofencing technology gives businesses the ability to target their most qualified audience via boundaries.
 When a potential customer steps into pre-set boundaries, they activate ads or notifications for the business.
 This entices the audience within that boundary to visit a brick and mortar location.
 Geofencing technology can be used with PPC ads, Facebook and more!
-But, how does geofencing work?
+But, how does geofencing marketing and advertising work?
 In this post, we’ll look at the world of geofencing technology and explain how you can use it for your business.

 How Does Geofencing Work?

 To make use of geofencing, a user must first establish a virtual boundary around a specified location using GPS coordinates or RFID-enabled software.
 This could be as simple as a circle drawn in a 1 mile or a 1-kilometer radius around a specific location on Google Maps.

 This virtual geofence would then be able to trigger a response when an authorized device enters or exits that area, as specified by the targeting settings of an online marketing campaign or location service.Some modern software applications using geofencing technology even allow development using modern on-screen graphical interfaces (GUIs), so that more precise boundaries can be established by less sophisticated users.

 Geofences are most commonly defined within the code of a mobile application, mainly because users would need to first opt-in to app-specific location services for the geofence to work.
 A retailer might draw a geofence around its outlets to trigger mobile push alerts for customers who have downloaded the retailer’s mobile app and also opted-in to location services

 Geofencing is an extremely granular marketing approach that allows businesses to target customers based on their location, in relation to that business.
 Typically, stores set up geofences around their particular business, events or even conferences.
 This will vary depending on which audience the business wants to target.